Hôtel de Besenval: The Special Relationship: The glorification of the king's diplomatic achievements with the Swiss

-The idea of depicting the main events in the life of King Louis XIV in the medium of the tapestry goes back to Jean Chapelain, an adviser to Jean-Baptiste Colbert.
-The realisation of the fourteen-episode sequel to the Histoire du Roi – later, three more episodes were added – began in 1665.
-The aim was to present the most important events in the life of King Louis XIV in the military, civil and diplomatic fields.
+The concept of portraying the key events in King Louis XIV's life in tapestry can be traced back to Jean Chapelain, an adviser to Jean-Baptiste Colbert.
+The production of the fourteen-episode sequel to the Histoire du Roi – to which three more episodes were later added – began in 1665.
+The aim was to present the greatest achievements of King Louis XIV in the military, civil and diplomatic spheres.

-Since the royal court had a great interest in ensuring that as many people as possible knew about these glorious events, engravings of the individual tapestries were later made, which were widely distributed and glorified and shaped the image of the king in France as well as abroad.
+Since the royal court had a great interest in ensuring that as many people as possible knew about these key events, engravings of the individual tapestries were later made, which were widely distributed and glorified and shaped the image of the king in France as well as abroad.

-The renewal of the mercenary alliance with the Swiss was an important success for French diplomacy.
-This is also supported by the fact that this episode was presented in the Histoire du Roi at all.
+The renewal of the mercenary alliance with the Swiss represented a significant achievement for French diplomacy.
+This is further supported by the very inclusion of this episode in the Histoire du Roi.
+Furthermore, ceiling painting № 27 in the Hall of Mirrors at the Château de Versailles, presumably by François Bonnemer, is dedicated to this historic event.

-"There is no one (...) who does not think that these foreigners [the Swiss] are the ones whose alliance the king must protect most carefully, if only because they separate Germany from Italy.
-But also, because when men make war their profession, it is no small task to recruit them and prevent them from being poached by the enemy."
+"There is none (...) who does not think that these foreigners [the Swiss] are those whose alliance the king ought to guard with the greatest care, if only because they separate Germany from Italy.
+But also, because when men make war their calling, it is no small task to recruit them and to prevent them from falling into the service of the enemy."